twskj/GermanTrafficSignClassifier/writeup.md

  2. Randomly adjusting brightness using [tf.image.random_brightness](https://www.tensorflow.org/api_docs/python/tf/image/random_brightness)
  3. Normalized image mean using [tf.image.per_image_standardization](https://www.tensorflow.org/api_docs/python/tf/image/per_image_standardization)

-I decided to performing the first two steps because it reflect a real-world lightning condition.
-It also artificially increase number of training data and reduce the chance of model "remember" traffic signs only on cirtain conditions.
+I decided to performing the first two steps because it reflects a real-world lightning condition that can change through out the day.
+It also artificially increase number of training data and reduce the chance of model "remember" traffic signs.
 I then normalized to the image to have a zero mean and a unit norm to aid a training process.

-####2.
-Describe how, and identify where in your code, you set up training, validation and testing data.
-How much data was in each set?
-Explain what techniques were used to split the data into these sets.
-(OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.

-To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by ...

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...

 Here is an example of an original image and an augmented image: